updated on 27 June 2023

 Reading time: two minutes

-For scenario-based questions, you should also outline what you’d do to find a solution to the problem posed.
+For scenario-based questions, you should outline the steps you’d take to find a solution to the problem posed.
 Interviewers use scenario discussions to determine whether candidates can identify the key issues in real-life cases and apply the law correctly, so your ability to analyse the scenario as precisely as possible is crucial.
-Remember, some scenarios might be designed so that there’s no ‘right answer’ and it’s your job to explain yourself and your solution clearly and competently.
-Make sure to justify your approach to the scenario and show you understand what’s expected of you, acknowledging any gaps in your knowledge and suggesting ways that you’d remedy them.
+Remember, some scenarios might be designed so that there’s no ‘right answer’, in these cases it’s your job to explain yourself and your solution clearly and competently.
+Make sure to justify your approach to the scenario and show you understand exactly what’s expected of you, acknowledging any gaps in your knowledge and suggesting ways that you’d remedy them.

 Read our advice for demonstrating the key skills for law in applications.